 The procedure is as follows: Connect the LoWi server to the P1 port of the digital meter.
 Once your LoWi is booted up and you see a one blue LED light up occasionally, then continue to press the LoWi switch for about 4-6 seconds until the blue LED stays on continuously.
 LoWi is now temporarily a WiFi access point.

-Remark: If your LoWi module is already connected to your WiFi network and you still want to change these WiFi network settings: Reconnect LoWi to the P1 port and then within 3 seconds and after the first LED flash Continue to press the LoWi switch for approximately 4-6 seconds until the blue LED is on continuously.
+Note: If your LoWi module is already connected to your WiFi network and you still want to change these WiFi network settings: Reconnect LoWi to the P1 port and then keep pressing the LoWi switch within 3 seconds and after the first LED flash about 4-6 seconds until the blue LED is on continuously.

 REDIRECT PAGE